 Eventually, we hit critical mass, and I quit my six-figure salary as a Silicon Valley Software Engineer, left the Bay Area altogether, and moved the company to Denver.

 In the past year, we’ve tripled our staff and doubled our revenue and we continue to experience rapid growth.
 We’ve worked with almost 200 Dentist to help them market themselves online.
 We moved into the Galvanize tech incubator in early 2013.
+In 2014, we established an office in downtown Denver.
 We’re looking forward to future and helping all of our customers continue to grow and expand their practices.

 Please feel free to give me a call any time – I think you’ll find that just like our very first customer, you’ll be treated like family.

 -Jeff Gladnick, Founder